 Other games feature significant piece after piece, each demonstrating completely different formats, keys, tempo, duration, and so on.

 If it seems daunting, take it one step at a time.
 After playing the game, choose any characters or locations you particularly liked and begin composing sounds for those.

 If you prefer a ‘challenge reaps the reward’ setup, you could start with those you weren’t particularly fond of and work your way up to your favorites.

 The titles of your tracks should be chosen carefully.
 Bear in mind, they should be descriptive enough to indicate where they are located in the game, but not so descriptive that they become a spoiler.

 For example, a track entitled ‘The End of the Road’ might hint at the end of something or someone without giving anything away, whereas ‘Marienne’s Death’ would be blatantly obvious.
 See the difference?

 It’s of the utmost importance that the soundtrack of a game flows.
 Avoid anything outlandish or unorthodox with regard to the mood or tone of the game overall.
 The soundtrack should tell the story just as much as the game’s visuals do.

 Your listeners should be able to head to Spotify, play the OST from start to finish and understand the essence of the story without playing the game.

-A game would be inconsequential without an incredible soundtrack, and as a video game composer you will be responsible for this.
-You are a storyteller, a creative, a guiding presence for players.
+A game would be inconsequential without an incredible soundtrack, and as a video game composer, you will be responsible for this.
+You are a storyteller, a creative, and a guiding presence for players.

 Remember this when listening to your soundtrack as a whole, and make sure it flows with ease.